Create a Let's Encrypt wildcard certificate

 FAQ

-Which files do you need for the import?
+Which files are required for import?